 I was extraordinarily young, and by now it’s occurred to you that, beginning that young and staying at the same place for so long, is itself . . . absurd: for example, except for the woman who compared me to Goebbels, I would be younger than everyone for at least a dozen years.
 My fastest and first college friend is Sam Hux.
 Our initial exchange also came in the men’s room, this time while washing up.
 “You sound like William Buckley,” I said.
 I forget his response, but I recall him being amused.
 In fact it was Sam who ran for union office when I did.
 Of some relevance is that Sam was a person of the Left, a Socialist in fact, though otherwise he remains among the sanest people I’ve ever known.

-It was upon returning from a calendar-year sabbatical in Peru in January of 1982 (we are four years away from our new digs) that I was asked to chair my department; that June I was elected.
 My first decision was to hire Walter Dixon, a Jamaican, as a College Laboratory Technician.
 He would became a dear and loyal friend to this day, helpful in too many ways even to list, including helping to maintain my sanity as I was learning that loyalty down does not equal loyalty up—artistes really can be difficult—with one capital exception.
 When I was attacked (along with others) by the president whom we would eventually drive out, every member of my department signed a petition defending me.
 Some perspective: when I first assumed the chair our faculty was woefully under-promoted, owing largely to the dishonest patrician who preceded me in the chair.
 Within six years I had won twelve promotions (my own, coming in my third term, would be the thirteenth.)
 Hirings and firings would happen, some hasty, most deliberate, a few unfriendly.
 I can say that, when my back was not against the wall, my judgment was sound: there were six all-stars, four of whom lasted quite a while; when desperate (because of last minute walks) things could go . . . very wrong.
 There were only three of those misfires.
 But another misfire would prove to be my worst personnel mistake.

 One of our part-time music instructors (“G”) was well-known in another world as a first-class performer.
 When one of our full-time music colleagues died, G was hired.
 (At the time I was not in the chair.)
 Soon he fell afoul of the then-chair, a woman with whom I had worked closely and whom my family came to know and who would attempt some treachery against me.
 A long-time colleague and friend of G sent him to me for advice.
 I completely re-did his portfolio, and the president reversed the decision of the college personnel and budget committee, re-appointing him with tenure and telling him that his portfolio had gone from worst to best.
 He expressed deep gratitude.
 When the department invited me back for that fifth term I did so with an understanding with G that he would succeed me, and he did.
 The Big Mistake.
 (Finn would become his closest departmental friend.)